-Jessica Berry, Staff Attorney, joined the CLCM in September, 2009 as recipient of a Skadden Fellowship.
+Jessica Berry, Deputy Director, joined the CLCM in September, 2009 as recipient of a Skadden Fellowship.
 Jessica earned her B.A. from the University of Chicago, graduated magna cum laude from the University of Michigan Law School, and has an M.S.W. from the University of Michigan School of Social Work.
 Following law school, Jessica clerked for the Honorable Nathaniel M. Gorton of the United States District Court for the District of Massachusetts, and then for the Honorable Diana Gribbon Motz of the United States Court of Appeals for the Fourth Circuit.
 As a fellow at the CLCM, Jessica focuses on representing adolescents in child welfare, education, and mental health matters.

 Yajaira Chavez, Administrative Assistant, joined CLCM in April of 2014.
 A native and resident of Lynn, she is a national certified phlebotomist from North Shore Community College.
 She is presently balancing a full time and part time job as well as parenting.